On tour with New Conservatory Theatre for The Other Side of the Closet. |

 Scarlet P, A One Act featured in Smith College's One Acts Festival 2010.

-Commissioned monologues for The Hallie Flanagan Project with Thin Man Theatre
+Commissioned monologues for The Hallie Flanagan Project with Thin Man Theatre.

 A one act adaptation of Natsume Soseki's Kokoro (Smith College New Play Reading Series).